 During a super busy night we may just eat these enchiladas alone or with chips and salsa.
-But if we are having a sit down dinner kind of night I will make Cilantro Lime Rice (recipe for the rice is included in this post) and chips with guacamole to go along side.
-Refried beans or a mexican slaw would be great on the side too.
+But if we are having a sit down dinner kind of night I will make Cilantro Lime Rice and chips with guacamole to go along side.
+My 15-Minute Refried Beans or a mexican slaw would be great on the side too.

 Here are a few ideas if you want to change this recipe up to fit your taste:

 - Use monterey jack cheese instead of pepper jack for a little less spice.
 (In these pictures I used a mixture of pepper jack and cheddar cheese…well, because it’s what I had!)